Baldwin County man charged with murder after crash kills Daphne woman

 The wreck happened just after midnight on Thursday on Highway 90 near Loxley.

-Investigators said Amy M. Bowden, 44, was driving a Mazda Miata that was rear-ended by a pickup truck driven by 27-year-old Kenneth Gullet.
+Investigators said Amy M. Bowden, 44, was driving a Mazda Miata that was rear-ended by a pickup truck driven by 27-year-old Kenneth Martin Gullett of Robertsdale.
 Bowden did not survive the wreck.

-Troopers said Gullet left the scene of the crash but was found and arrested around 8:30 a.m.
+Troopers said Gullett left the scene of the crash but was found and arrested around 8:30 a.m.
+He is also charged with leaving the scene of a deadly accident.

 (0) comments